-Polycystic ovarian syndrome and infertility is a very complex disorder that is not easily or effectively treated with drugs such as birth control pills, metformin, anti-androgens, ovulation inducers such as Clomid, or other medications.
+PCOS is a bewildering and complex disorder that is not easily or effectively treated with drugs such as birth control pills, metformin, anti-androgens, ovulation inducers such as Clomid, or other medications.

 We suggest that you consider an array of natural therapies to complement your conventional treatment.
 After all, who wants to be on birth control pills for the rest of her life?
 A natural therapy is one that does not utilize artificial pharmaceuticals.